SanderRonde/home-automation/README.md

 ### Controllers

+#### Google Home/Assistant

+All devices are accessible through the Google Assistant API and can be connected to the Google Home app.
+This allows them to be controlled through voice or through the Home app.

 #### Telegram bot

-Everything is conneceted with a telegram bot that (semi-)intelligently performs the actions you tell it to.
+Everything is connected with a telegram bot that (semi-)intelligently performs the actions you tell it to.
 It consists of a lot of regex but works surprisingly well.

 #### Smart speaker integration